China–Saudi Arabia relations: History

 The Mamluk Sultan based in Cairo ordered Jidda to treat Chinese traders honorably upon their arrival in the early 15th century.

 Zheng He's Treasure voyages sent some men to Mecca and Medina.

 The first China-Saudi official meeting took place in Oman in November 1985, following several years of heightened contact between the two countries.
+According to Andrew Small, Pakistan facilitated secret military negotiations between Saudi Arabia and China in 1985.
+As a result, Saudi Arabia secretly purchased 50 Chinese intermediate-range ballistic missiles, due to heightened concerns about Iran during the Iran-Iraq war.
 As of 1989, Saudi Arabia was the only Arab country that still had not established diplomatic ties with the People's Republic of China as Saudi Arabia maintained diplomatic relations with Taiwan.
 After the Tiananmen Square protests of 1989 occurred in Beijing in June of that year, Saudi relations with the PRC were upgraded.
 Despite the event, Saudi Arabia did not provide any criticism of the Chinese government's response.
 In fact, in August 1989, the Saudi Arabian Foreign Ministry official presented his credentials to the PRC's foreign minister.
 Less than a year later on 21 July 1990, Prince Bandar bin Sultan, Saudi Arabia's ambassador to the United States, paid a visit to Beijing with an agreement to establish diplomatic relations.
 A few days later, diplomatic relations were established in Riyadh.
 At this point, Saudi Arabia ended over forty years of diplomatic ties with Taiwan.